 Some links in this post may be affiliate links

-Crassula brevifolia Succulent prefers bright light with at least 4-6 hours of direct sunlight, average warmth, moderate humidity and moderate moist, well-drained, succulents soil coupled with monthly feeding in the growing season.
+Crassula brevifolia Succulent prefers bright light with some direct sunlight, average warmth and humidity, and moderate moist, well-drained soil coupled with monthly feeding in spring and summer.

-Crassula brevifolia also called Crassula pearsonii is one of the popular Crassula varieties with thick, fleshy, green, triangular-shaped leaves which turn yellowish-green in bright light.
+Crassula brevifolia also called Crassula pearsonii is among the popular Crassula varieties and bears thick, fleshy, green, triangular-shaped leaves which turn yellowish-green in bright light.

 Crassula pearsonii is a small, much-branched, perennial, succulent shrub whose leaves have pink edges and small pink spots on the surface called hydathodes which are important for absorbing moisture from the air in their natural habitat.